dalihub/nui-demo/wearable-samples/Controls/WearableCheckBox/README.md

-# RadioButton in wearable theme
+# CheckBox in wearable theme
-This example shows how a RadioButton will look on a wearable device.
+This example shows how a CheckBox will look on a wearable device.

 When an application is running on a wearable device, the wearable styles will be applied to the component by default.

-The wearable RadioButton uses Lottie to express touch animation.
+The wearable CheckBox uses Lottie to express touch animation.

 The Lottie image would look like,

 <div style="text-align:center;width:100%;"><img src="./res/icon.gif" /></div>

-* Selection  :  0 ~ 12 frames
+* Selection  :  0 ~ 18 frames
-* Unselection: 13 ~ 25 frames
+* Unselection: 19 ~ 36 frames

 ## Notice
 * Available only in wearable devices!
 * This example used predefined style provided by Tizen.NUI.Component package.
-For more detail, see `GetRadioButtonStyle()` code in [WearableTheme](https://github.com/rabbitfor/TizenFX/blob/master/src/Tizen.NUI.Components/PreloadStyle/WearableTheme.cs).
+For more detail, see `GetCheckBoxStyle()` code in [WearableTheme](https://github.com/rabbitfor/TizenFX/blob/master/src/Tizen.NUI.Components/PreloadStyle/WearableTheme.cs).
 You can refer this code to make your own style.

 ## Sample Application